Redocly/redocly-cli/.changeset/lemon-onions-approve.md

 "@redocly/openapi-core": minor
 ---

-Added new `no-required-schema-properties-undefined` rule to check if each required schema properties is defined.
+Added new `no-required-schema-properties-undefined` rule to check if each required schema property is defined.